ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {: pre}

    After creating a project using the above command, you are automatically switched to that project and all commands that follow run in the context of that project.
-If you need to switch projects or go back into that project at a later stage, use the `oc project <your-project>` command.
+If you need to switch projects or go back into that project at a later stage, use the `oc project $MYPROJECT` command.
    {: tip}

 ### Deploy an application